azagniotov/solr-lucene-analyzer-sudachi/README.md

 At runtime, the plugin expects the system and user dictionaries to be located at `/tmp/sudachi/system-dict/system.dict` and `/tmp/sudachi/user_lexicon.dict` respectively.

-But, their location in the local file system can be controlled via the ENV variables `SUDACHI_SYSTEM_DICT` and `SUDACHI_USER_DICT` respectively.
+But, their location in the local file system (e.g.: in a Docker container or your local laptop) can be controlled via the ENV variables `SUDACHI_SYSTEM_DICT` and `SUDACHI_USER_DICT` respectively.

 [`Back to top`](#table-of-contents)